Autumn comes with the drop of the first apple

 On a peninsula washed by the Curonian Lagoon and under one of the main bird migration routes is the Ventės Ragas Ornithological Station.
 The people who have been working there for almost a hundred years and the ornithologists who come from different countries wait every spring and autumn for the cackling flocks.
 Each year, tens of thousands of birds are ringed at the station.

 Next to the impressive traps, there is also the oldest lighthouse in Lithuania.
 Its doors are open to visitors who want to get a bird’s-eye view of the wavy waters and the golden dunes of the Curonian Spit emerging in the distance.

 The quieter the evening, the better.
 When the wind abates, hot-air balloons resembling colourful soap bubbles take off and fly over the red roofs of the Old Town.
 Sometimes they come so close that it looks as if you can catch them with your hand, only for them to fly away to dizzying heights.
-If you travel in a balloon in spring, you can admire the city’s blooming gardens; if it’s summer, you can count the tourists sitting on the pavements outside cafés; and autumn, with its colours, will leave you breathless.
+If you choose hot air balloons ride in spring, you can admire the city’s blooming gardens; if it’s summer, you can count the tourists sitting on the pavements outside cafés; and autumn, with its colours, will leave you breathless.
 All this from a hot-air balloon.

 Lithuanians are incurable romantics: we are among the top five countries with the largest number of hot-air balloons and balloon pilots per thousand residents; and international travel magazines have already put Vilnius and Trakai on lists of top 10 places to see from the sky for several years.